What is the difference between a registry, registrar and registrant?

 How much do you think it would cost to hire a qualified marketing employee vs. hiring a marketing agency?

 Most business owners don’t have a true basis for comparison and typically use a rudimentary methodology for decision making.
-In many cases, business owners might use a base salary versus an hourly quote for a marketing agency and thus conclude that since the hourly rate is higher it therefore must be the more expensive option.
+In many cases, business owners might use a base salary versus an hourly quote for a marketing agency and thus conclude that since the hourly rate is higher it, therefore, must be the more expensive option.
 This is a big mistake.

 Many owners fail to take into account the true costs associated with hiring and retaining an employee.
 As the chart below shows, not only do you have to account for base salary, but adding in fixed expenses such federal, state and/or local taxes as well as health insurance contributions, retirement plan matches, vacation, sick days, etc., and the true cost can be as much as 1.25 to 1.4 times the base salary.
-Add in additional expenses such the cost of recruiting and training and the total starts to escalate quickly.
+Add in additional expenses such as the cost of recruiting and training and the total starts to escalate quickly.

 Let’s take a closer look and see what really happens when you compare the two.
 Disclosures: We used the job position of Marketing Manager for the comparison.
 Many marketing professionals specialize in one area of marketing, like a social media marketing manager, and may not have the experience that a marketing manager could have.
-All the salary data is based on the National Average salary for a Marketing Manager in the USA, and was taken from Salary.com.
+All the salary data is based on the National Average salary for a Marketing Manager in the USA and was taken from Salary.com.
 There are also many elements to marketing, so we chose the inbound marketing process which encompasses many of the items listed above.

-While the numbers are averages and should be adjusted based on your needs, location of business, etc. The table should give you a better understanding of the approximate costs of hiring each one.
+While the numbers are averages and should be adjusted based on your needs, location of a business, etc. The table should give you a better understanding of the approximate costs of hiring each one.

 In addition to costs in hiring the right employee, the effective execution of many marketing tasks requires extensive software applications which require lots of money……..lots of it in the form of upfront purchases and annual subscriptions of graphics programs, PPC management apps, business metrics software and a whole host of other requirements.